crossbario/crossbar/docs/Progressive-Call-Results.rst

 In WAMP, this is possible via **Progressive Call Results**.
-With these, a call can return a series of partial results, with a final result which signals that the series has endeded.
+With these, a call can return a series of partial results, with a final result which signals that the series has ended.

 For example, call which requests progressive call results in a JavaScript component using Autobahn\|JS could be